Home

 Cleared land near Horne Lake, c.
 1910.

-Photo: BC Archives
+Photo: British Columbia Archives

 Adam Grant Horne and wife, c.
 1855.

 The first task of settlers was to clear the land of its primaeval forests, to convert it from useless wilderness to valuable grazing or agricultural land.
 Deforestation was encouraged by the colonial government which enacted a Land Ordinance in 1860 that assigned leases of "unoccupied Crown lands" to individuals and corporations engaged in "cutting spars, timber or lumber."
-An 1866 Pre-Emption Ordinance (in place until 1953) barred First Nations from pre-empting land despite the fact that almost all Crown land was contested by Aboriginal Title and Rights.
+An 1866 Pre Emption Ordinance (in place until 1953) barred First Nations from pre empting land despite the fact that almost all Crown land was contested by Aboriginal Title and Rights.
 The primaeval forests around Horne Lake, just north of Cathedral Grove, were for the most part gone by 1910, only a few scattered big trees remained (left).

-Dunsmuir Land Grab, or the E&N Railroad Land Grant, 1883.
+Dunsmuir Land Grab, E&N Railroad Land Grant, 1883.

-Map: BC Encyclopedia (text added)
+British Columbia Encyclopedia (text added)

-Two million acres of intact forest land were "given away" for the construction of just 77 miles of track of the "E&N Railroad," the western end of the transcontinental railway across Canada.
+First Nations have never shared in the enormous profits made from the industrial logging of their territories.
+Cathedral Grove is located in the large area of Vancouver Island that was part of a murky "land grant" deal in 1883, benefitting the Scottish railway baron Robert Dunsmuir who was also a member of the provincial legislature, and his crooked American partners.
+This "Dunsmuir Syndicate" were able to grab a fifth of Vancouver Island for themselves (left).
+Note the straight surveyed line of its western border that bisects Port Alberni.
+Dunsmuir robbed the government of two million acres of forest land in exchange for the construction of just 77 miles of track of the so called "E&N Railroad," the western end of the transcontinental railway across Canada.
 In 1905 Robert's son James Dunsmuir, sold the E&N to Canadian Pacific Railway, which in turn sold huge sections of land to logging companies.
 The most profitable heavy timber lands were identified and surveyed into timber blocks for future exploitation.
-One of the timber amalgamations was called the "Cameron Division" after Cameron Lake which was named in 1860 to honour a Scottish fur trader and settler, the first judge of the new colony of Vancouver Island.
-Both Cathedral Grove and Mt Arrowsmith lie within the Cameron Division.
+One of the timber amalgamations was called the "Cameron Division" after Cameron Lake which had been named in 1860 to honour a Scottish fur trader and settler, the first judge of the new colony of Vancouver Island.
+Both Cathedral Grove and Mt Arrowsmith lie within the Cameron Division and have suffered the ravages of being "privately owned" forest land ever since.

 Railway engineers, Cameron Lake, 1910.

-Photo: BC Archives
+Photo: British Columbia Archives

 The first organization to lobby for the protection of Mt Arrowsmith was the Vancouver Island Section of the Alpine Club of Canada and many members stayed at the Cameron Lake Chalet.
 One of the first groups of tourists to arrive at Cameron Lake in 1912 was called "R. M. Custance's Comedy Company" (right).
 At about the same time, a pack trail was completed from Cameron Lake to an overnight hut at 4200 feet on the slopes of Mt Cokely.
 From here visitors could continue on a more challenging hike to the summit of Mt Arrowsmith.
 The trail, known as the Old Arrowsmith Trail, and also the Cameron Lake Trail, is the oldest intact trail on Vancouver Island and continues to be used extensively.